celebrity

 ADVERTISEMENT

-Along the same lines, he's had to school his children not to refer to his colorectal cancer as 'butt cancer'.
+Along the same lines, he's had to school his children not to refer to his cancer as 'butt cancer'.

 But in all seriousness, it's clear his diagnosis at such a young age has taken its toll on the family.